abhisheklfs/SPOJ/README.md

 ==============
 Hello, this is Abhishek Agrawal!!!
 Here are some of my attempts of SPOJ.
-I can't garuntee that its a right solution!!
+I can't garuntee that its a correct solution!!
 Please do not copy these solutions.

 please do give your feedback for my solution!!
 All are invited!!